Table of Contents

 According to Brodmann, the cerebral cortex consists of different areas, with area 4 (primary motor cortex) and 6 (secondary motor cortex) forming the motor cortex.
 In each of these two areas, the muscle groups are represented somatotopically.

 The motor cortex is the highest functional level in the hierarchy of motor control.
 It receives information from subordinated regions of the brain, processes them, and acts as “general” giving the ultimate command to execute the movement.
 The following precedes the execution of movement:

 - The motivation for movement originates in the limbic system and the frontal lobe.

 - Associative areas of the cerebral cortex form a concept for movement.

 - The cerebellum and the basal ganglia create the corresponding motor program.

 - The motor program travels through the thalamus to the motor cortex.

 The motor cortex arranges the execution of movement via the pyramidal tract (= corticospinal tract).
-It is connected with all the important centers of the brain; for example, with the brain stem for the coordination of the supporting motor skills through these important tracts: corticorubral tract and corticoreticular tract.
-From the brain stem, the rubrospinal tract and the reticulospinal tract lead to the spinal cord.
+It is connected to all the important centers of the brain; for example, to the brain stem for coordination of the supporting motor skills through: corticorubral and corticoreticular tract.
+From the brain stem, the rubrospinal and the reticulospinal tracts lead to the spinal cord.

-The pyramidal tract has over a million efferent fibres, which branch on their way: one portion branches towards thalamus, red nucleus, and others; one portion branches towards the motor nuclei of the brain via the corticobulbar tract.
+The pyramidal tract has over a million efferent fibers, that branch on their way: one portion branches towards thalamus, red nucleus and others; another portion branches towards the motor nuclei of brain via the corticobulbar tract.
 The major part, however, goes directly to the motor neurons of the spinal cord.
-80 % of these fibres cross in the lower area of the brain stem and the minor part in the spinal cord to the opposite side.
+80 % of these fibers cross in the lower area of the brain stem and the minor part in spinal cord to the opposite side.